Environmental Protection Agency (EPA).

 1. Acute risk.
-An acute aggregate risk assessment takes into account exposure estimates from acute dietary Start Printed Page 17577consumption of food and drinking water.
-No adverse effect resulting from a single-oral exposure was identified and no acute dietary endpoint was selected.
+An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
+No adverse effect resulting from a single oral exposure was identified and no acute dietary endpoint was selected.
 Therefore, nicosulfuron is not expected to pose an acute risk.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to nicosulfuron from food and water will utilize <1% of the cPAD for the general population and all population subgroups, including children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to nicosulfuron from food and water will utilize <1% of the cPAD for the general U.S. population and all population subgroups including infants and children.
 There are no residential uses for nicosulfuron.

-5. Aggregate cancer risk for U.S. population.
-Based on a lack of evidence for carcinogenicity in mice and rats following long-term dietary administration and lack of evidence for mutagenicity in a battery of genotoxicity studies, nicosulfuron is not expected to pose a cancer risk.
+4. Aggregate cancer risk for U.S. population.
+Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, nicosulfuron is not expected to pose a cancer risk to humans.

-6. Determination of safety.
-Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population or to infants and children from aggregate exposure to nicosulfuron residues.
+5. Determination of safety.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to nicosulfuron residues.

 IV.
 Other Considerations